java-diff-utils/java-diff-utils/README.md

 * producing human-readable differences
 * inline difference construction
 * Algorithms:
-  * Meyers Standard Algorithm
+  * Myers Standard Algorithm
-  * Meyers with linear space improvement
+  * Myers with linear space improvement
   * HistogramDiff using JGit Library

 ### Algorithms

-* Meyer's diff
+* Myer's diff
 * HistogramDiff

 But it can easily replaced by any other which is better for handing your texts.
 I have plan to add implementation of some in future.